 Then, this rich, creamy Dalgona Coffee is for you!
 If you've spent any time on Instagram or TikTok in the last two months, you've probably seen this interesting coffee confection pop up at least once ... or more likely ten times!

 Unlike lots of trendy recipes, which usually require a million ingredients and lots of tricky steps to prepare, this one is actually really easy to make!
-In fact, you can whip up a cup in five minutes or less.
+In fact, you can make a cup in five minutes or less.

 Ready to treat yourself?
 Then keep reading, because I'm sharing tons of tips and a detailed step-by-step recipe so you can try it at home, too!